-I had a crush on Kathy!
+I had a crush on Esther!
 It was a youthful crush, we both innocent youth.
 I am Black and she is White.
 At the time, I and much of society did not think that it was appropriate for White people and Black people to date and marry.
 Mrs. Connell, my third-grade teacher (rest her soul), had taught me that Blacks and Whites do not go together.
 The book Moroni Saw Me goes into detail about that.

 Latter-day Saint Meeting House

-“I would like you to sing in the ward talent show.”
-She had heard me singing in the church choir, being the director, and thought that it would be a good idea for me to sing in the Ward Talent Show.
+“I would like you to sing in the talent show.”
+She had heard me singing in the choir, being the director, and thought that it would be a good idea for me to sing in the Ward Talent Show.
 Not waiting for a response, she showed me the music.

 “Uh, I can’t sing this,” I lied.
 It was a rock song.
-Already I was attending church with White people and I am being asked to cross over musically to the White side!
-I was embarrassed.
-I had received some flack about my new faith that took me away from the traditional Black church and into the multiculturalism of the Latter-day Saints Christian church, a.k.a. mostly White people church.
+Already I was attending church with White people and I am being asked to cross over musically to the White side, I thought, or that's what I remember thinking.

-“Don’t be shy, Rodric,” she singingly accused instead—seeing through to my insecurity.
-“You can sing this song," she said revealing the song A Whole New World (R&B version sang by Peabo Bryson and Regina Belle) "with Kathy."
+“Don’t be shy, Rodric,” she singingly accused instead—seeing through my insecurity.
+“You can sing this song," she said revealing the song "A Whole New World" (R&B version sang by Peabo Bryson and Regina Belle), "with Esther."

 “Okay,” I responded as she put the sheet music in my hands ushering me off to the girl I crushed on to sing!
-I would sing only, mind you, only because it was Katie that I sang with!
-I knew I loved Kathy when we sang A Whole New World from the Disney movie Aladdin together.
+I would sing only, mind you, only because it was Kathy that I sang with!
+I knew I "loved" Esther when we sang "A Whole New World" from the Disney movie Aladdin together.

-Moroni, the guy who saw me--you know, the ancient prophet?
-Well, he wrote in his book that "the church did meet together oft" followed by some other words.
-What was not in that writing was that the boy that met together oft at the church would be so happy because of the girl who met together oft at the church to sing for a season.
-God knew what He was doing with all these beautiful women at Church.
-That is how you keep a good man in Church!
+Moroni, an ancient prophet in The Book of Mormon: Another Testament of Jesus Christ, wrote in his book that "the church did meet together oft" followed by some other words.
+What was not in that writing was that the boy that meets together oft at Church would be so happy because of the girl who met together oft at Church to sing for a season.
+God knew what He was doing with all these beautiful righteous women at Church.

 © 2018 Rodric Anthony Johnson